Skip to content

 Holding Periods Between Cuts: Stabilization During Benzo Tapers

-Holding periods represent a fundamental component of benzodiazepine discontinuation protocols.
+<?xml encoding=”UTF-8″> Holding periods represent a fundamental component of benzodiazepine discontinuation protocols.
 Benzodiazepines are psychoactive medications commonly prescribed for anxiety disorders, insomnia, seizure disorders, and muscle spasticity.
 A holding period is defined as the duration during which a patient maintains a constant dosage level before implementing the next dose reduction in their tapering schedule.
-The primary function of holding periods is to… Read More »Holding Periods Between Cuts: Stabilization During Benzo Tapers
+The primary function of holding periods… Read More »Holding Periods Between Cuts: Stabilization During Benzo Tapers

 Person experiencing anxiety and intrusive thoughts while reducing benzodiazepine medication, illustrating psychological sy...